corda/corda-docs-portal/content/en/docs/cenm/1.3/angel-service.md

 - `--network-truststore`: The network truststore file path.
 Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
 - `--truststore-password`: The password for the network truststore file.
 Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
 - `--root-alias`: The root alias.
 Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
-- `--tls`: Defines whether TLS is used on listening sockets (ENM and admin).
+- `--tls`: Defines whether TLS is used on listening sockets (CENM and admin).
 Defaults to `false` if no value is provided.
 - `--tls-keystore`: The path for the TLS keystore.
 Required if `--tls` is set to `true`.
 - `--tls-keystore-password`: The password for the TLS keystore.
 Required if `--tls` is set to `true`.
 - `--tls-truststore`: The path for the TLS truststore.
 Required if `--tls` is set to `true`.